3D Printing Material: Metal (binder jetting) Steel / Bronze 420SS/BR

 It’s possible that particularly fine embossings and engravings will not be visible, as the carving could get filled with excess of powder that is later unable to be cleaned out.
 If an embossing or engraving is an essential part of your design we recommend making them as deep as possible.
 To ensure a better powder removal (thus a better detail visibility), the width of your details must be at least as big as depth.

 |Interlocking parts ?||No|

-Our binder jetting stainless steel material is not well suited for enclosed volumes and interlocking parts.
+Our Steel / Bronze 420SS/BR material is not well suited for enclosed volumes and interlocking parts.
 To check if your part can be manufactured with such features, you can contact our sales team.

 Piece Assembly Restrictions

 Objects printed in Steel / Bronze 420SS/BR can be printed to be assembled.
 As long as a width of at least 0.5 mm is left between the different parts of the object.